- Major Studies

 This section lists all the key metrics provided in the full report.
 All key metrics listed appear in Chapter 2 for the composite sample and in Chapters 3A, 3B, and 3C for small, midsize, and large organizations.

-All key metrics are also provided in our industry sector and subsector chapter (chapters 4-30), except those marked with an asterisk (*).
+All key metrics are also provided in our industry sector and subsector chapters (Chapters 4-32), except those marked with an asterisk (*).

-Organization size demographics, including revenue, employees, and revenue per employee
+Organization size demographics, including revenue, employees, revenue per employee, and revenue per user

 IT spending demographics, including total IT spending, IT capital spending, and IT outsourcing budget